cbodley/nexus/README.md

 * LiteSpeed QUIC (lsquic)
 * BoringSSL
-* liburing
+* asio
 * zlib
 * googletest for tests

-BoringSSL, lsquic, and googletest are included as git submodules, which must be initialized before building:
+BoringSSL, lsquic, asio and googletest are included as git submodules, which must be initialized before building:

 	~/nexus $ git submodule update --init --recursive

-The liburing and zlib dependencies must be installed manually.
+The zlib dependency must be installed manually.
 For example, on Fedora:

-	~/nexus $ sudo dnf install liburing-devel zlib-devel
+	~/nexus $ sudo dnf install zlib-devel

 ## Building